FutureSearch Logofuturesearch

 Task stuck in progress

-If everyrow_progress keeps returning a running state for an extended period:
+If futuresearch_progress keeps returning a running state for an extended period:

 • Large datasets (1000+ rows) can take 10+ minutes — this is normal

-• Use everyrow_cancel to stop the task and retry with a smaller dataset
+• Use futuresearch_cancel to stop the task and retry with a smaller dataset

 Results appear empty

-• Some rows may have failed processing — check the session dashboard for error details
+• Some rows may have failed processing — re-run the operation on the filtered subset

 • Ensure the input CSV was well-formed (proper headers, no encoding issues)